UN Recommendations on the Transport of Dangerous Goods: History and principles

 The first version of the Recommendations on the Transport of Dangerous Goods was produced by the ECOSOC in 1956.
 From 1996, the Recommendations were effectively split into two parts: the Model Regulations, which form a suggested drafting for laws and regulations on the transport of dangerous goods; and the Manual of Tests and Criteria, which contains technical information about methods of testing products to ascertain their hazards.
-The 23rd edition of the Recommendations was published in 2023.
+The 23rd edition of the Recommendations was published in the year 2023.

 The container requirements include some material and construction requirements but also performance testing is required.
 The package testing is based on the packing group (hazard level) of the contents, the quantity of material, and the type of container.

 The UN recommendations are implemented by regulatory bodies in each country: Transport Canada, United States Department of Transportation, etc. Some carriers have additional requirements.